TimeTravelerFromNow/blog-rails-intro/example_configs/README.md

 # in task(:remove_environment)
 invoke 'rbenv:load' # instead of rvm use
 ```
-and rbenv should automatically read the .ruby-version file and select the correct ruby version, which is nice
+rbenv should automatically read the .ruby-version file and select the correct ruby version, which is nice

 ## Shared storage/ folder

 if you want to backup storage by version, first remove 'storage' from shared directories declaration.
-Then add a command like %[cp -r ~/app/current/storage .] in the deploy config to copy into ~/app/current/storage from the previous, into the build directory for the next release
+Then add a command like `%[cp -r ~/app/current/storage .]`

 The benefit of this approach is you can manually handle the storage, and during rollbacks you can retrieve older storage if the current one is buggy.
+The drawback is that it will take up more space.

 ## Credits
 1. Ralf Ebert [website](https://ralfebert.com) [github](https://github.com/ralfebert)